redcode/Z80/README.md

 ```

 **Parameters**
-`object`: A pointer to an emulator instance.
+`object` → A pointer to an emulator instance.
-`cycles`: The number of cycles to be executed.
+`cycles` → The number of cycles to be executed.

 **Return value**
 The number of cycles executed.

 **Discusion**
-Given the fact that one Z80 instruction needs between 4 and 23 cycles to be executed, it is not always possible to run the core the exact number of cycles specfified.
+Given the fact that one Z80 instruction needs between 4 and 23 cycles to be executed, it is not always possible to run the CPU the exact number of cycles specfified.

 ### `z80_power`

 **Description**
-Switchs the core power status.
+Switchs the CPU power status.

 **Prototype**
 ```C
 void z80_power(Z80 *object, zboolean state);
 ```
 **Parameters**
-`object`: A pointer to an emulator instance.
+`object` → A pointer to an emulator instance.
-`state`: `ON` / `OFF`
+`state` → `ON` / `OFF`

 **Return value**
 None.